How Long Do Shocks And Struts Last: All You Need to Know

 • Unstable braking: The braking efficiency decreases due to bad shocks and struts.
 The braking distance also increases if these parts are not working properly.

-• Excessive Vibration: Broken shocks and struts can not absorb the jolting of the car.
+• Excessive Vibration: Broken shocks and struts cannot absorb the jolting of the car.
 So the ride becomes more bouncy and bumpy.

 FAQs